confluentinc/confluent-kafka-dotnet/README.md

 #### Producer

-When using `BeginProduce`, to determine whether a particular message has been successfully delivered to a cluster, check the `Error` field of the `DeliveryReport` during the delivery handler callback.
+When using `Produce`, to determine whether a particular message has been successfully delivered to a cluster, check the `Error` field of the `DeliveryReport` during the delivery handler callback.

 When using `ProduceAsync`, any delivery result other than `NoError` will cause the returned `Task` to be in the